daniyal-h/weather-wise-app/README.md

 Our Weather App aims to provide users quick, reliable, and visually appealing access to real-time and forecasted weather information.
 It helps users plan activities effectively, offering offline support, favourite location management, and offline support for immediate weather.

 # Features
-- **Real-time Weather:** Provide hourly weather conditions for a selected location.
+- **Real-time Weather:** Provide hourly weather conditions for Winnipeg for a day.
 - **Favourite Locations:** Allow users to save and manage their favourite locations.
-- **Offline Support:** Sync favourited locations’ weather for a day/week.
+- **Offline Support:** Provide offline support for immediate weather for all favourite locations.